sdkitagawa/SWE-Career-Help/README.md

 ## Build a Project

-Don't be dependent on video tutorials, text tutorials, etc. The main point in studying programming is to create something!
-Build a project when you feel ready, when you have an idea, it doesn't have to be a unique idea, it doesn't have to be a brilliant idea, or even a revolutionary one, just needs to be a starting point for you to go deep into your studies and start building something, your own project, with your own code that does what you would like it to do.
+Don't be dependent on video tutorials, text tutorials and etc. The main point in studying programming is to create something!
+Build a project when you feel ready, when you have an idea, it doesn't have to be a unique idea, it doesn't have to be a brilliant idea or even a revolutionary one just needs to be a starting point for you to go deep into your studies and start building something, your own project with your own code that does what you would like it to do.
 </br></br>

 ## Skills you must have to be a true Software Engineer